 IMPORTANT: It is safest if you clone some repository just for this tutorial.
 Alternatively you can use an existing local repository, but if you do that, then you should commit all uncommitted changes before proceeding.

-To display information about the current Git repository, type
+C-x g to display information about the current Git repository in

 Most Magit commands are commonly invoked from the status buffer.
 It can be considered the primary interface for interacting with Git using Magit.
 Many other Magit buffers may exist at a given time, but they are often created from this buffer.